uaraven/rowcp/readme.md

 To see all supported command line arguments run rowcp with `--help` parameter.

-Absolutely required are `--source-connection` and `--target-connection` that specify JDBC connection string for source and target databases respectively.
+Required parameters are `--source-connection` and `--target-connection` that specify JDBC connection string for source and target databases respectively.

-Query is a seed query that returns rows that need to be copied to the target database.
+"Query" parameter is a seed query that returns rows that need to be copied to the target database.

-There are some rules this query must abide:
+There are some rules this query must abide by:

 - query must be a `SELECT *` query
 - it must have only one table in the `FROM` clause.
 No joins are allowed.
 - `WHERE` clause must be present to limit the number of rows selected
-- it must be a valid SQL query in the SQL dialect of source database
+- it must be a valid SQL query in the SQL dialect of the source database

-There is no limitation on what you can have in `WHERE` clause, but it is highly recommented to limit number of rows copied to be low (in the 1 to 10 range), as depending on number of relationships, actual number of copied rows can grow exponentially and rowcp is not build for speed and efficiency.
+There is no limitation on what you can have in `WHERE` clause, but it is highly recommended to limit the number of rows copied to be small (in the 1 to 10 range), as depending on the number of relationships, the actual number of copied rows can grow exponentially and rowcp is not build for speed and efficiency.

+### Command line parameters

+Or, at least, some of them.

+`--skip-tables` - a comma-separated list of tables in the source database that are ignored.
+Any relationships that start or end at this table are also ignored.

+`--skip-missing-columns` - ignore columns that do not exist in the target database's tables.
+Without this option, missing columns will be treated as errors.

+`--chunk-size` - for reading from the source database limit the number of rows in the `WHERE`.
+For writing to the target database, this sets the size of the `INSERT` batch.

 ### Parameter file

-All the options can be stored in a file that passed
+All the options can be stored in a file path to which can be passed to `--parameter-file` argument.
+When `--parameter-file` option is used **ALL** of the parameters passed on the command line are ignored, i.e. if you pass `--skip-missing-columns` on the command line together with parameter file which does not contain that option, the one passed on the command line will be ignored.

+The only exception is the `--dry-run` option which takes precedence over the parameter file when passed on the command line.

 ## Limitations

 Rowcp is intended to help with testing, not to copy databases.
 It is highly recommended that seed query select a limited number of rows.

-It is assumed that target database is empty or almost empty and there would be no conflicts in the data.
+It is assumed that the target database is empty or almost empty and there would be no conflicts in the data.
 Rowcp does not try to clean up target tables or update existing data, if there is a duplicate key situation, then copying **will** fail.

-Autogenerated fields in target database are not supported.
+Autogenerated fields in the target database are not supported.
 All the autoincremented fields will be inserted as they are in the source database.